Dragiša Krstović: Leader of the "Return" coalition

 In December 2002, Krstović was chosen as the leader of the Return parliamentary group, replacing Rada Trajković.
 Shortly after his appointment, he endorsed Nebojša Čović's call for a new Dayton conference on the status of Kosovo.
 Krstović was quoted as saying, "The Albanians have a firm position on independence for Kosmet [Kosovo and Metohija] and the Serbs maintain that the province should remain a part of Serbia and Yugoslavia.
 Other variants also exist and I believe that it is possible to reach a solution that will satisfy both sides."
-He welcomed subsequent diplomatic talks in Vienna, although he criticized the absence of Kosovo Serb representatives from Priština's delegation.
+He welcomed subsequent diplomatic talks in Vienna, although he criticized the absence of Kosovo Serb representatives from the province's delegation.

-Krstović was often critical of Michael Steiner, who led UNMIK in 2002–03.
-In March 2003, he and other Serb leaders complained that they were dissatisfied with the UN body's track record in providing security and freedom of movement for the Serb community.
-The following month, he warned that Steiner's decision to transfer various responsibilities from UNMIK to the interim Kosovo institutions was premature and could lead to regional destabilization.
+Krstović was often critical of Michael Steiner, who led UNMIK from 2002 to 2003.
+In March 2003, he and other Serb leaders expressed dissatisfaction with the UN body's track record in providing security and freedom of movement for the Serb community.
+The following month, he warned that Steiner's decision to transfer various responsibilities from UNMIK to the province's interim institutions was premature and could lead to regional destabilization.
 He welcomed Steiner's departure in June 2003, saying that the outgoing UNMIK leader had not "done a thing for the return of the non-Albanian population."

-In December 2003, Krstović led a walkout of Serb delegates after the Kosovo assembly approved a declaration against recognition of the upcoming Serbian parliamentary election on the territory of Kosovo.
-(UNMIK subsequently rejected the assembly's resolution and confirmed that Kosovo residents would be allowed to participate in the vote).
+In December 2003, Krstović led a walkout of Serb delegates after the Kosovo assembly approved a declaration against recognizing the upcoming Serbian parliamentary election on the territory of Kosovo.
+(UNMIK later rejected the assembly's resolution and confirmed that Kosovo residents would be allowed to participate in the Serbian vote).

 Krstović made efforts to stop the 2004 unrest in Kosovo, the worst outbreak of inter-communal violence in the province after the Kosovo War.
 During the peak of the violence, he told a reporter, "I made appeals to the Serbs to refrain from escalating clashes because the shedding of blood is in nobody's interests."
 He later agreed to meet with Kosovo prime minister Bajram Rexhepi to discuss solutions for ending the violence.

-In July 2004, Krstović reached an agreement with Rexhepi and Kosovo president Ibrahim Rugova to request that UNMIK create a new ministry to deal with the return of displaced persons to Kosovo.
-This was described in media reports as a rare point of co-operation between representatives of the Albanian and Serb communities.
+Krstović reached an agreement with Rexhepi and Kosovo president Ibrahim Rugova in July 2004 to request that UNMIK create a new ministry to deal with the return of displaced persons to Kosovo.
+Media reports described this as a rare moment of co-operation between the Albanian and Serb communities.

-Krstović was the chair of the committee on communities and a member of the judicial affairs committee during his first term in the assembly.
+Krstović was the chair of the committee on communities and a member of the judicial affairs committee during his first assembly term.